Randy has a Ph.D. in Plant Pathology from U. of Wisconsin and practices his craft at universities and USDA-Agricultural Research Service.

 Attack the Larvae With Diatomaceous Earth

 Overwintered beetle adults lay eggs on the plants, and larvae emerge in the late spring and early summer.
 There is also another generation of larvae later in the summer.
-A dust with diatomaceous earth (silicon dioxide) helps control the larvae and prevent them from feeding on the roots and stems of the plant.
+A dust of diatomaceous earth (silicon dioxide) helps control the larvae and prevents them from feeding on the roots and stems of the plant.
 Diatomaceous earth damages the epidermal layer of the larvae, causing them to dry up and die.
-Application should done after the surface of the plants have been watered.
+Application should be done after the surface of the plants have been watered.
 Dust it on all surfaces, especially where the stems meet the soil

 When applying diatomaceous earth, avoid breathing in the dust, as it can irritate nasal passages and respiratory tissue.
-Also avoid applications when it is very windy.
+Also, avoid applications when it is very windy.

-If there is rain or if you us overhead irrigation, the diatomaceous earth residue will wash off.
+If there is rain or if you use overhead irrigation, the diatomaceous earth residue will wash off.
 So you will have to reapply it.
 Brisk winds may also whisk away residues and create the need for reapplications.

 Make Your Plant Less Appealing to Beetles

 A brief, one-year study at the University of Massachusetts indicated that applications of kaolin clay can help reduce the incidence of cucumber beetles.
 The presumed reason is that the clay makes the plant less appealing to the beetle.
 Kaolin clay applications are sprayed on the plant, leaving a white residue.
 This residue also helps prevent sunburn on many different plant varieties.